-- data analyst(s) (analyse data in order to generate risk maps and trend charts; generate alerts and draft reports); and - data entry clerk(s) (compile and consolidate data and make data entries; provide analytical outputs for the given regions/factors/periods as requested).
+- a hub manager (coordinates internal and external data collection and exchange efforts, directs analysis, drafts and presents reports and risk alerts, shares alerts with relevant decision-making bodies and partners); - data analyst(s) (analyse data in order to generate risk maps and trend charts; generate alerts and draft reports); and - data entry clerk(s) (compile and consolidate data and make data entries; provide analytical outputs for the given regions/factors/periods as requested).

 The ERM Tool is developed as a desktop software application that can work without Internet access or computer networks.
-The technical demands for the application include a single PC station with a Windows XP or higher operating system.
+The technical demands for the application include a single PC station with a Windows 7 or higher operating system.
 The ERM Tool can also be installed on a central server from which it can be accessed through a local computer network.
 For the presentation of results, the user may need a printer or projection capacities.
 Also, geospatial data can be exported in a format compatible with the Google Earth application.
 Training could be implemented at several levels, including the following.

-- The leadership of the user organization can benefit from an exchange with the leadership and technical personnel of the organization who are already experienced in using the tool.5 - The technical staff can learn about how to use the ERM Tool from the support materials and tutorials.
+• The leadership of the prospective user organization can benefit from an exchange with the leadership and technical personnel of the organization who are already experienced in using the tool.

+- The technical staff can learn about how to use the ERM Tool from the support materials and tutorials.
 In this respect, the ERM Tool is no different from other user-friendly software applications.
-However, it may be important to create teams that combine electoral/conflict and IT skills.
+However, it may be important to create teams that combine electoral risk/conflict and IT skills.
 Technical personnel would always benefit from the exchanges with, or receiving training from, their peers who are already experienced in using the ERM Tool. - Training for the data collection staff (surveyors) should be organized by the technical staff to ensure that the 'new data' collection effort is consistent and standardized across the country.